joaks1/python-regex-notes/README.md

 Using the `re` module generally follows three steps:

-1. Write a wrong string for your regex pattern
+1. Write a raw string for your regex pattern

         >>> dna_pattern_str = r'[ACGT]+'